eclipse-cyclonedds/cyclonedds/docs/manual/security/dds_security.rst

 - **AccessControl service plugin**

   Enforces policy decisions that determine what DDS-related operations an authenticated user is permitted to do.
-For example, which domains it can join, which Topics it can publish or subscribe to, and so on.
+For example, which domains it can join, which topics it can publish or subscribe to, and so on.

 - **Cryptographic service plugin**